sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-23_shrividya-beyond-the-panchadashi-and-classical-phase.md

 ## The manmatha vidyA or kAdi vidyA:

-ka e I la hrIM | ha sa ka ha la hrIM | sa ka la hrIM
+ka e I la hrIm | ha sa ka ha la hrIm | sa ka la hrIM

 This celebrated mantra is seen even in tiru-mantiraM of sundaranAtha (tirumUlar) the celebrated siddha who migrated from Kashmir to the